This post was penned by VP Product at Lola Travel, Ellen Chisa and was originally posted on Medium. It has been edited for the Drafted Blog.

 Over the past few years, a lot of founder friends have asked me “should I hire a PM?” or “when should I hire my first PM?” and I’ve continued to think about it and observe other teams.
-I ended up in a unique position at Lola — you are almost never the first employee as a PM (one or more founders do Product).
+I ended up in a unique position at Lola — you are almost never the first employee as a Product Manager (PM) - one or more founders do Product.
 That’s given me the chance to see how we scaled our product organization from day one on.
 Sometimes scale means hiring, but sometimes it’s finding the right person internally or breaking the responsibilities up between multiple people.

 That said, almost every team starts to find these pain points as it grows.
 They include:

 Don’t hire a PM when there’s another (good) way to solve the problem.
 Often times, you don’t necessarily need an entirely new person to solve an issue.
 One thing we struggled with early on was getting enough time for QA — both for pixel alignment from design, and for testing a full range of items.
 I was also overwhelmed.
 It was tempting to say we could hire a junior PM to help with some smaller specs, project management, and also give them QA.

 We didn’t.
 Instead, we had one of our travel consultants do part time QA.
 This had rippling benefits.
 He learned good bug reporting technique (and helped other agents learn it to report issues in their tools!) plus, he became the go-to person for consultants to ask about app questions to.
 This solved the problem for quite a while.
 We did eventually move him into a Product role (no additional hiring work required).
 We’ve done that a few times to solve issues — our VP of Ops did a ton of work on our travel consultant tools.
 Our Engineering leads do a weekly “roadmap progress” meeting that could have been a Product meeting other places I’ve worked.
 A lot of product pain points can be solved within the company, and give your existing employees a chance to grow their skill sets.